antzGames/Godot-Foam-Water/README.md

 See YouTube video: https://youtu.be/x9-wbo-2Rk8

 Note, this shaders smashes 2 shaders together.
-Altough it looks and rendersok, it still needs some refactoring and cleanup.
+Altough it may look and render ok, it still needs some refactoring and cleanup.